Unified framework for precise background modeling to enhance rare event detection at the Kuo-Sheng nuclear reactor laboratory: Radioactive contamination in detector components

 \subsubsection{Confinement of $^{238}$U and $^{232}$Th decay chains and $^{235}$U isotope}

 The decay chains of $^{238}$U and $^{232}$Th were simulated by generating events for each of their individual decay chains and isotopes corresponding to the observed data in the front-end electronics of the HPGe detector.
-The activities considered for each decay chain and isotope are listed in Table~\ref{tab:my_label0}.
+The activities considered for each decay chain and isotope are listed in table~\ref{tab:my_label0}.
 Additionally, $^{235}$U, another naturally occurring radioactive nuclide, was also simulated in the front-end electronics of the HPGe detector.
-The activity assumed for the isotopes is 6.96$\times10^{-8}$~Bq/kg.
-The simulated decay spectra of $^{238}$U, $^{232}$Th and $^{235}$U are shown in Figure~\ref{fig_mom12_STP}.
+The activity assumed for the isotopes is 7.39$\times10^{-7}$~Bq/kg.